folio-org/folio-org.github.io/guidelines/issue-tracker.md

 That time spent does help everyone.

 Use a local plain text file and your familiar text editor to prepare and save the summary, description, and comments.
-This technique also helps to reduce the amount of notifications.
+This technique also helps to reduce the amount of notifications from minor edits.
 When ready then copy-and-paste.

 Jira uses a particular markup language for special formatting, and is different to GitHub etc.